Visiting the USA in a motorhome. West Coast - Route

 befunky-project-4jpg

-UPPER BIG BEND CAMPING AREA $ 20 no electricity or water, money is left in such an envelope in a special box.
+UPPER BIG BEND CAMPING AREA $20 no electricity or water, money left in an envelope in a special box.

-We have a 130 km winding road from Moab to Canyonlands, so we also drive snails, we reach the Big Spring Canyon Overlook viewpoint and unfortunately we have to return to the main road 50 km.
+From Moab to Canyonlands we have 130 km on a winding road, so the pace is snail's, we reach the Big Spring Canyon Overlook and unfortunately we have to return to the main road for 50 km.

 befunky-project-3jpg